elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 * Wrote internal tool for retail store location Google Review metrics (Java, OAuth) that enabled faster customer feedback response
 * Introduced dev team to AAA test pattern for unit tests (JUnit) that decreased efforts and improved coverage and maintainability

----

-### Software Engineer - Insight Global
-#### Mar 2018-Aug 2018 | Boca Raton, FL

-SDET/automation engineer in agile environment at NextEra Energy.
+SDET/automation engineer in agile environment at *NextEra Energy*.
 Developed enhancements for a desktop energy trading application.
 Developed testing libraries for a multi-project test framework.
 Developed automated unit and functional tests.